Eng-Jasper/eng-jasper.github.io/_pages/cv.md

 # Education

-* Ph.D. in Electrical and Computer Engineering (In Progress), McGill University, Canada
+* Ph.D. in Electrical and Computer Engineering (In Progress), McGill University

 * M.S. in Electrical and Computer Engineering, Carnegie Mellon University